 Source: Apparel Resources

-Indian SME, that contributes to 29% to the country’s GDP and major employer is often laid back when compared to other countries like that of China or Japan.
+Indian SME, which contributes 29% to the country’s GDP and the major employer is often laid back when compared to other countries like China or Japan.
 Reasons are plenty, but here we list down 6 major problems that SME face that is pulling the sector down from its reaching heights.

-Business Development – Business Development to simply put it means creating value to the business through all branches.
-Developing your business in such a way that it has value in longevity, identifying the right opportunities and transforming the ideas into reality, knocking the doors of right customers, building strong relationships.
+Business Development to simply put it means creating value for the business through all branches.
+Developing your business in such a way that it has value in longevity, identifying the right opportunities and transforming the ideas into reality, knocking the doors off the right customers, building strong relationships.
 Overall to enhance business to help it run smoothly in the long run.
 This is a major lack of the SME as for starters, insufficient knowledge regarding the process and the value of the process.
-Lack of information on the environment of business, markets and the competition which would in turn help in analysing the business to draw out a strategic plan for growth.
+Lack of information on the environment of business, markets and the competition would in turn help in analysing the business to draw out a strategic plan for growth.
 This process would require a highly qualified and experienced developer which industries might fail to hire as they have various other problems like mentioned to maintain and run the business daily smoothly.

 SolutionBuggy is an online platform that intends to support the MSME sector to overpower these challenges by offering knowledge services through the 6000+ experts associated with them.
 More than 50k MSMEs in the manufacturing sector have been benefited from this initiative in the last two years.
 The initiative has been acknowledged and appreciated by various organizations nationally.